Ninotter/CalendrierAPI/README.md

 # Calendar API

-API en .NET Core 6, avec test unitaire NUnit
+API en .NET Core 6,with unit test NUnit
 ## How to use
 #### Calendar class